fdpay/fdstore-demo/README.md

 ## Get your token

-Do simple registration at [fdpay.in](http://fdpay.in), verify your email id and phone number.
-Go to your profile section and activate your account, you will get your token. or if you already register simply login and get your token from profile.
+Register at [fdpay.in](http://fdpay.in) and get your email & contact number verified.
+Go to your profile section and activate your account, you will get a token.If you have already registered, simply login and get your token from the profile.

 Every account is associated with a secure token and orders associated to that token will be reflected in your fdpay.in account.
 There is complete functionality available to view, process and update your orders.